 Fellowship of the Society, gained by peer election, demands technical accomplishment, a mature appreciation of historical models and the ability to adapt these for use in contemporary work.

 Lay membership, introduced in 1952, is open to anyone who, through their interest and support, wishes to help the SSI advance and promote the craft of calligraphy.
-Lay members receive the SSI journal and newsletters, may attend the Society’s meetings and workshops and in addition are invited every year to submit a piece of work for inclusion in the Lay Members’ Day Exhibition.
+Lay members receive the SSI journal and newsletters, may attend the Society’s meetings and workshops and in addition are invited every year to submit a piece of work for inclusion in the Lay Members’ Exhibition at Capital Letters Day.
 Exhibitors may also request a written critique of their work by a Fellow.

-A recently introduced category, Friend of the SSI, is for those who are interested in the Society and its activities but who do not wish to attend meetings or submit work for exhibitions including Lay Members’ Day.
+A recently introduced category, Friend of the SSI, is for those who are interested in the Society and its activities but who do not wish to attend meetings or submit work for exhibitions including Lay Members’ Exhibition and Capital Letters Day.

 The SSI’s highly respected journal, “The Scribe”, is published twice a year, and a newsletter carrying up to the minute reports of special interest to practising calligraphers is circulated to members four times a year.

 Promoting calligraphy through exhibitions has always been an important feature of the Society’s activities and since 1922 major London shows have been mounted at venues such as the Victoria and Albert Museum, the British Crafts Centre, the National Book League, the Central School of Arts and Crafts, St. Paul’s Cathedral and Leighton House.